ChrisHillCap/ExtractorsAndPatternMatching/README.md

 # ExtractorsAndPatternMatching
-A repository with description tests to demo extractors on classes and pattern matching techniques using extractors AND unrelated advanced pattern matching techniques
+A repository with description tests to demo extractors on classes and pattern matching techniques using extractors

 To test